 The hearing took place at the High Court in Leeds on the 10, 11 and 14 July 2014.
-The Judge will deliver his judgement in due course.
-This web page will be updated when the outcome is known.

 This page provides information about the Council's new Core Strategy which was adopted at a meeting of the Full Council on 22 October 2013.
 The Core Strategy is the long-term strategic vision for how the District will be shaped by setting out a number of broad policies to guide development.

 The Core Strategy is available to download at the bottom of this page.

 A complete background to the development of the Core Strategy can be viewed on the Core Strategy Archive page and the Core Strategy EIP page, together with a number of accompanying documents and supporting evidence.